Quella tra Siria e Iran è un’alleanza per contrastare l’isolamento internazionale e regionale in cui si trovano…

 forging an ever-closer alliance to countenance the gathering regional and

-international isolation in which they find themselves
+international isolation in which they find themselves.
+Their improved

 ties include military and intelligence cooperation, according to Syrian